-Control - The integrated control system monitors the system and regulates fan speed, controlling the output of each boiler and staging the individual heating circuits to maximize overall efficiency.
-This allows the Mod Con to deliver only the amount of heat energy required and nothing more.
+Control - The integrated control system monitors the system and regulates fan speed to control boiler output.
+This allows the boiler to deliver only the amount of heat energy required and nothing more.
 The system can be further enhanced by installing with an indirect water heater to provide domestic hot water.